13742X/view-q-examples/examples.md

 ## Examples

-The app comes with the Help documentation and the files locations are within the app (HELP.MD and HELP.CSV).
+The app comes with the Help documentation and the file location is within the app (HELP.MD).

 To view other examples: